UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 	Pettigrew's letter says that Wilson confessed, but we should be skeptical of this report and we are not obligated to report everything Pettigrew says in the finding aid.
 We really don’t know if Wilson stole the money, if a confession was coerced, or even if a confession happened.
 This is a white enslaver writing to another white enslaver.
 The hook for (most?) researchers is not the confession, but the act of resistance.

-* Make sure all content about Black people is represented at higher `<c0n>` levels.
+* Make sure all content about Black people is represented at higher `<c0n>` levels (sub-series, series, and collection overview).

-    - [Springs Family Papers](https://finding-aids.lib.unc.edu/04121/): this one has heavy description at the file level.
-Rather than replicate that heavy description at the collection scope and content, there is a list of topics by series that provides key word access without replicating the heavier description applied to folder groupings (formerly subseries).

-	Series 1.
-Correspondence: Topics

-	Slavery, including health, labor, trafficking, self-emancipation, and wealth built upon the labor of, and crimes against enslaved people
-	Freedmen labor and rights
-	Family, especially the lives of white plantation women and children writing home from school North American Indian land disputes
-	(list continues)

-	Series 2.
-Other Papers: Topics and Formats

-	Bills of sale for enslaved people
-	Agricultural products, including cotton, livestock
-	Medical care
-	(list continues)

 **Language overview:**
 *	Remove dehumanizing and marginalizing language, Lost Cause mythology
-*	Slave-->enslaved
+*	Slave-->enslaved person
 *	Planter-->plantation owner
 *	Slaveholder-->enslaver
 *	Civil War-->American Civil War